 The longer it takes to chase someone up for money owed, the more likely it will become a bad debt or the time you have to spend chasing it whittles away at the profit you would have made.

-You might think we are pushing having a bookkeeper for your business – well someone doing that books that isn’t you.
+You might think we are pushing having a bookkeeper for your business – well someone doing those books that isn’t you.
 And quite honestly we are.
 We don’t want you to waste time on tasks that aren’t growing or sustaining your business.
 We recommend using our Ultimate Bookkeeping Task List to take control and delegate critical functions.
-You are then freed up to focus on the hidden sources of money in your business and create a strategy that will increase your income – so that you can write your own pay cheque and really build the business that supports the lifestyle that you want.
+You are then freed up to focus on the hidden sources of money in your business and create a strategy that will increase your income – so that you can write your own paycheque and really build the business that supports the lifestyle that you want.

 It is my belief that unless bookkeeping is your skillset and area of expertise, one of the best things you can do for your business is hire someone to help you.
 Business and investing are team sports – so the question then becomes – Who’s on your team?